Covid: Can I catch Omicron twice?

 Its differences give it a better chance of sneaking past the body's early defences, which were based on exposure to previous Covid infections.

-And so the rates of re-infection have been about 10 times higher this year compared to rates seen earlier in the pandemic.
+And so the rates of re-infection have been about 10 times higher this year compared with rates seen earlier in the pandemic.

 How is the new version of Omicron different?